-WELCOME TO THE MUSEUM OF NURSING HISTORY’S NEW LOCATION AT LA SALLE UNIVERSITY AND TO ITS NEW WEBSITE!
+WELCOME TO THE MUSEUM OF NURSING HISTORY LOCATED AT LA SALLE UNIVERSITY AND TO ITS’ WEBSITE!

 In January of 2013, La Salle University welcomed the Museum of Nursing History to reside in the St. Benilde Tower of the former Germantown Dispensary and Hospital in Philadelphia, Pennsylvania, which is now the West Wing of the University.